 John Maynard Keynes’ 1930 essay, “Economic possibilities for our Grandchildren,” predicted we’d all be living in an era of leisure within the century.
 Believing technological advancements would equate to a declining amount of human labor, Keynes forecast people working only 15 hours a week, while possessing four to eight times the wealth.
 Today, we’re nowhere near Keynes’ dream of a 15-hour workweek — and seemingly won’t be able to trim enough hours to be there when 2030 dawns.
 However, as unlikely as it seems when considering the current standard five-day, 40-hour workweek, we have made significant progress in that direction in a relatively short time.

 During the 18th century, Philadelphia carpenters began to express their dissatisfaction with the usual working schedule ranging from sunrise to sunset.
-Eventually, they agreed to limit the workday length and established a 10-hour workday.
-Throughout the 19th century, the number of hours worked each day continued to contract and in 1840, the estimated average workweek was down to 78 hours per week.
-Yet, though daily hours were reduced, most industries and companies still required six-day workweeks.
+Throughout the 19th century, the number of hours worked each day continued to contract though in 1840, the estimated average workweek was still 78 hours per week.
 This changed during the Great Depression when the U.S. generally reduced hours and workdays in an effort to provide jobs to more people.
 With the Fair Labor Standards Act of 1938 requiring overtime be paid to any employee who worked more than 40 hours per week, most employers naturally reduced their workers’ week to exactly that length of time and required they work those hours Monday through Friday.

 This has remained the status quo schedule to the present day.
 Yet, we very well may have reached another point of change.
 Technology has been as radical a force as Keynes imagined, though not quite in the way he dreamed.
 While the workweek for most employees remains the same as that established during the Great Depression, all manner of flexibility has been instituted, largely among office workers whose key tool is a computer.
 Increasingly, people cobble together individual schedules during which they might work part of the time at home or shift their office time to an earlier or later hour than the usual 9-to-5.